Stable coresets: Unleashing the power of uniform sampling: Proofs omitted from Section

 For the lower bound, we construct a shattering set of points $x_0,...,x_{m-1} \in \Rd$ where $m=\log d$ (assuming for simplicity that $d$ is a power of 2).
 We identify each coordinate with a binary vector $v\in \set{0,1}^m$, corresponding to its binary representation, and define $x_i[v] = 1-v[i]$.
 To show that ${x_0,...,x_{m-1}}$ is a shattering set, consider the functions $(\tau_{v,\frac{1}{2}})_{v\in \set{0,1}^m} \subseteq \mathcal{T}$.
 For every $v\in \set{0,1}^m$, we have:

 \end{proof}

-Let $\median\in\Rd$ be a median of $P\subset \Rd$ of size $n=|P|$, and assume for simplicity that $n$ is odd.
-Without loss of generality we may assume that $P$ contains no repeated points, as duplicate points can be perturbed by an infinitesimal amount.
+Let $P\subset \Rd$ of size $n=|P|$, and assume for simplicity that $n$ is odd.
+Without loss of generality, we may assume that $P$ contains no repeated points, as duplicate points can be perturbed by an infinitesimal amount.
+Denote by $\median\in\Rd$ a median of $P$.
 We will also need the following well-known fact.

 \begin{fact} Let $P \subset \Rd$ be finite.
 Then, $\median \in\Rd$ is a $1$-median for $P$ if and only if for every $i\in[d]$, $\median[i]$ is a median value of the $i$-th coordinate of all points in $P$. \end{fact}